jennapederson/cli-crash-course/05_vim.md

 - Command mode - allows you to execute commands on the file
 - Insert mode - allows you to type into the file

-When you open the editor, you will be in Insert mode.
-To get into Command mode, hit your `ESC` key.
+When you open the editor, you will be in Command mode.
+To get into Insert mode hit the `i` key.
+To get back into Command mode, hit your `ESC` key.
 When you are in Insert mode, you will see this at the bottom of the editor:

 ```
 -- INSERT --